Pathway to Purpose (P2P)

 The Pathway to Purpose initiative is designed to deliver a transformative higher education experience to high-performing students from under-resourced and under-served backgrounds.
 Through substantial financial funding, a focus on experiential learning and high-impact practices such as writing-intensive courses, study abroad, internships, undergraduate research and community engagement, as well as intentionally designed and scaffolded curricular and co-curricular programming and mentoring, students will be equipped to successfully navigate their careers and the outside world while nurturing their own unique identities.

 One of the hallmarks of the P2P experience is the ability of students to take courses with their peers in a collaborative and empowering experience.
 Regardless of their major, P2P participants will take at least one cohort-based class a year, focused on the development of critical thinking skills and the habits of mind that are in high demand by employers.
 Most of these courses will be offered during the winter intersession or one of the summer sessions.
 One of these courses will be a short-term study-abroad experience.

-For their first year, P2P participants will also live in on-campus housing in triple-occupancy spaces.
-This requirement supports community building and cost savings.
+For their first year, P2P participants will also live in on-campus housing together.
+This requirement supports community building.

 Support and Navigation Assistance

 P2P participants will have a college mentor as they transition to college and navigate their first year and beyond.
 They also will meet outside of class on a bi-weekly basis to learn tips for success and share their collective wisdom with each other.

 This program is not admitting new applicants.
 This site is for information on the current structure.